jimz011/homekit-infused/docs/installation.md

   - Average Sensor

 Optional Components:
-  - Afvalbeheer (for Dutch waste collection)
   - Plex Recently Added (if you use plex you might want this, required if you want to use the upcoming media card)
   - Sonarr and Radarr upcoming media (required if you want to use the upcoming media card)
   - Xbox One (add the following repository to your hassio addons https://github.com/hunterjm/hassio-addons, this component will work for non hassio installs as well)
-  - ESPHome (add the following repository to your hassio addons https://github.com/esphome/hassio, I have not tested this on a non hassio install)

 Manual Components Import: (This works the same as with plugins, however some components might not get added through HACS, if it doesn't just copy my component into your custom_components folder)
 Add all the repositories (where applicable) as an 'integration', choose it from the dropdown menu
   - Imap (optional, only required if using outlook/hotmail/live email addresses, copy this from my repo into your folder)
-  - Apple TV MRP (optional, if you have an Apple TV you might want this until the core version is fixed!) (https://github.com/chamberlain2007/apple_tv_mrp)
   - RDW (optional, Dutch Car Registration Sensor, copy this from my repo into your folder)
-  - Xbox One (optional, if you own an Xbox you can use this component to control it, visit the following link on how to install this on either hassio or standard ha) (https://github.com/hunterjm/hassio-addons/tree/master/xboxone)
-  - Custom-UI (optional, gives you the ability to template icons/names/etc in customize.yaml, editing this file was already discussed in the preparation section of the guide.
-This is not required but if you want system-wide dynamic icons you will want this) (https://github.com/andrey-git/home-assistant-custom-ui)
-  - Customizer (required when using Custom-UI, when installing Custom-UI you will need this component as well) (https://github.com/andrey-git/home-assistant-customizer/)

 # Copying
 ### Notes